Attack on Titan season 4

 The first part of the season aired on NHK General TV from December 7, 2020, to March 29, 2021, at 12:10 a.m.
 JST.
-In the United States, Adult Swim's Toonami programming block began airing Funimation's English dub on January 10, 2021, at 12:30 a.m.
+In the United States, Adult Swim's Toonami programming block began airing then-Funimation's English dub on January 10, 2021, at 12:30 a.m.
 EST/PST.
-In Southeast Asia, the subbed series was released on iQiyi.
+In Southeast Asia, the subbed series was released on iQIYI.
 A second part aired on NHK General TV from January 10 to April 4, 2022, at 12:05 a.m.
 JST.
-A third and final part, subtitled The Final Chapters, will air in two halves; the first half, a one-hour special, premiered on March 4, 2023, at 12:25 a.m.
-JST while the second half will debut in fall 2023.
+The third and fourth parts initially aired as two television specials, both titled as The Final Chapters; the first special premiered on March 4, 2023, at 12:25 a.m.
+JST while the second special premiered on November 5, 2023, at midnight JST.
+After the broadcast of the second special, an individual TV episode size version of both parts was distributed on multiple streaming services.
+Episodes 88–90 which compile the first special began streaming on November 5, 2023, while episodes 91–94 which compile the second special began streaming on November 19, 2023.

 The score is directed by Masafumi Mima and composed by Hiroyuki Sawano and Kohta Yamamoto.
 For Part 1, the opening theme is "Boku no Sensō" (僕の戦争) performed by Shinsei Kamattechan, and the ending theme is "Shōgeki" (衝撃) performed by Yūko Andō.
 For Part 2, the opening theme is "The Rumbling" performed by SiM, and the ending theme is "Akuma no Ko" (悪魔の子) performed by Ai Higuchi.
-For the first special of Part 3, the ending theme is "Under the Tree" performed by SiM.

-The season, like the seasons before it, has received universal acclaim.
-Particular praise has gone to its shift in focus, time jump, action sequences, plot developments, character arcs (especially Eren and Reiner’s), voice acting, and tension; with Part 1 being praised for its character work, action sequences, writing and tone, and Part 2 being praised for its surreal tone, humour, action and writing.
-Part 3 has received similar acclaim, for its animation, music, voice acting, emotional scenes and the dark terrifying portrayal of the Rumbling.

-Episode list
+For the first half of The Final Chapters, the ending theme is "Under the Tree" performed by SiM.
+For the second half of The Final Chapters, the ending theme is "To You 2,000... or...
+20,000 Years From Now..." (二千年... 若しくは... 二万年後の君へ・・・, Ni-sen Nen...
+Moshiku wa...
+Ni-man Nen-go no Kimi e...) performed by Linked Horizon.
+For the individual TV episode size version of parts 3 and 4, the opening theme is "Saigo no Kyojin" (最後の巨人) performed by Linked Horizon, while the ending theme is "Itterasshai" (いってらっしゃい) performed by Ai Higuchi.

+Episodes

 Music

-The soundtrack was composed by Kohta Yamamoto (on tracks 1–20), and Hiroyuki Sawano (on tracks 21–23), and was released on June 23, 2021, by Pony Canyon.
-It was released digitally on several sites including Apple Music and Spotify.
-It contains 23 tracks, with two vocal tracks featuring performances by cumi and Hannah Grace.